canonical/charm-relation-interfaces/interfaces/login_ui_endpoints/v0/README.md

 ### Provider

-- Is expected to serve all above specified endpoints
+- Is expected to serve Identity Platform Login UI endpoints.
 - Is expected to write the URLs to the application databag.

 ### Requirer